 The key is to involve compliance early in the creative process rather than at the end.
 When legal and compliance teams are brought in only to review a finished concept, the result is usually a watered-down version of the original idea with added disclaimers.
 When they are part of the initial brief and understand what the campaign is trying to achieve, they can often find ways to make the concept work within regulatory boundaries, sometimes improving it in the process.

-At Brandfire, we have worked with financial services clients on exactly this kind of challenge, building loyalty programmes that increase customer lifetime value while reducing reliance on discounting.
+The opportunity is there for brands willing to build genuine loyalty propositions rather than simply competing on price at every renewal cycle.
+At Brandfire, we have worked with financial services clients on exactly this kind of challenge, building loyalty programs that increase customer lifetime value while reducing reliance on discounting.
 The mechanics differ by product and customer segment, but the underlying principle is consistent: customers who feel genuinely valued stay longer, buy more, and refer more.

-The use of tiered reward structures, for example, is well-established in retail and hospitality but relatively rare in Irish insurance.
-A tiered scheme that gives progressively better benefits to customers with longer tenure or multiple products can dramatically change the retention profile of a portfolio without requiring significant ongoing investment.
+The use of tiered reward structures, for example, is well-established in retail and hospitality but relatively rare in insurance.
+A tiered scheme that gives progressively better benefits to customers with longer tenure or multiple products can change the retention profile of a portfolio without requiring significant ongoing investment.

 Co-branded promotions, where the insurer partners with a non-competing brand to offer a compelling joint benefit, are another retail tactic with clear insurance applications.
-A health insurer partnering with a leading Irish supermarket chain to offer grocery rewards for healthy behaviours, for instance, creates ongoing engagement in a category that normally sees annual touchpoints at best.
+A health insurer partnering with a leading supermarket chain to offer grocery rewards for healthy behaviours, for instance, creates ongoing engagement in a category that normally sees annual touchpoints at best.

 According to the 2023 EY Global Insurance Consumer Survey, 42% of insurance customers said that better loyalty rewards would make them less likely to switch provider at renewal.
 That is a substantial proportion of a market that currently churns heavily, and it represents a clear opportunity for insurers willing to invest in well-designed rewards platforms that go beyond the annual price discount.